Final Day in the High Atlas Mountains

 Today is our third and final day in the High Atlas Mountains.
-We slept up until breakfast was ready and Omar’s knock on our door awakened us for the meal Mohammed prepared for us which included boiled egg, bread and spreads.
+We slept up until breakfast was ready and Omar’s knock on our door awakened us.
+Mohammed prepared boiled egg, bread and spreads.
 Of course, the spreads included jam and honey, and the mint tea was available with sugar.
-I think Morocco would be a dentist’s dream…it’s all about sugar here.
+I think Morocco would be a dentist’s dream.
+It’s all about sugar here.
 Salt on the other hand is hard to come by.
 We have yet to have any offered for our eggs at breakfast.

-We began a bit earlier today and turned left onto the non-descript trail to begin our climb.
+We began a bit earlier today and turned left out of Ait Aissa onto the non-descript trail to begin our climb to the Tizi Oudite summit.
 We passed through the village and followed the trail toward the summit past animal shelters and terraces of barley and fruit trees.
 A scare crow stood on a fence near the crops and flat rocks which were used to offer salt to the gods were placed by the orchards.
 No wonder salt is never offered at meals.
 It is used for more important things!

 Birds chirped in the warmth of this sunny day as we maneuvered the trail with Omar, Mohammed and his mule.
 Omar has a band and while he is not the lead singer, he cooed his songs about love in the Berber language as he strolled along with us.
 This area of the mountains seemed much warmer than the parts we hiked the previous two days, and we spotted a few blooming flowers.